This article was updated March 17, 2021.

 In terms of feasibility, here is my process.

-- If it doesn’t meet the one percent rule, by how much does it not meet it, and what’s the market?
-Kansas City properties that don’t meet it might be bad buys.
-But if you’re in Dallas and it doesn’t meet it—well, that should be assumed.
+- If it doesn’t meet the 1% rule, by how much does it not meet it, and what’s the market?
+Properties in cooler markets that don’t meet the 1% rule might be bad buys.
+But if you’re in Dallas or Denver and it doesn’t meet it—well, that should be assumed.

-- If it meets the one percent rule, it should be considered.
+- If it meets the 1% rule, it should be considered.
 Run all the numbers and know the expected cash flow.

-- If it meets the two percent rule, be leery, but check it out.
+- If it meets the 2% rule, be leery, but check it out.
 Again market-dependent.
-If you’re in Kansas City, yay!
-Two percent rule!
+If your market isn’t so hot, yay!
+2% rule!
 Check it out seriously.
 If you’re in Dallas… someone has officially found you a junker in a questionable neighborhood that not only needs work but will attract a raunchy tenant.

-Use the two percent rule only as a guideline to get you looking at a property.
-Once you are diving into the numbers seriously, ignore the one or two percent rules entirely.
+Use the 2% rule only as a guideline to get you looking at a property.
+Once you are diving into the numbers seriously, ignore the 1% or 2% rules entirely.
 In no way should they justify buying a property.